Gmail Logo

 2013 – 2020

 Before the emblem was so minimal and had the word “Gmail” in it, it combined two different fonts.
-For “G,” Dennis Hwang used the Serif Catull, which is best known for the Google logo.
+For “G,” Dennis Hwang used the Serif Catull, which is best known for its use in the Google logo.
 For the “a,” “i,” and “l,” the designer chose Myriad Pro sans serif because he didn’t like the way the lowercase “a” looked in the Catull character set.
 “M” is not one of these fonts: it was created from the ground up specifically for Gmail.

 2020 – today